hitoshi-watase/sercrod/docs/reference/directives/literal.md

 #### Best practices

-- Use `*literal` whenever you want Nablla markup or `%placeholders%` to appear as text:
+- Use `*literal` whenever you want Sercrod markup or `%placeholders%` to appear as text:

-  - Documentation for Nablla itself.
+  - Documentation for Sercrod itself.
   - Email or template previews that use `%%`-style placeholders.
-  - Raw Markdown or other template languages that should not be touched by Nablla.
+  - Raw Markdown or other template languages that should not be touched by Sercrod.

 - Keep `*literal` alone on its element: